-- 1. Determine that the patient's history includes a history of anaphylaxis, severe allergic reaction and/or recent exposure to an allergen or inciting agent. - 2.
-Request Advanced Life Support assistance, if available.
-Do NOT delay transport. - 3.
+1. Determine that the patient's history includes a history of anaphylaxis, severe allergic reaction and/or recent exposure to an allergen or inciting agent.

+- 2. Request Advanced Life Support assistance.
+Do NOT delay transport for any reason, including waiting for a potential second dose of epinephrine. - 3.
 Administer high concentration oxygen. - 4.
 Assess the cardiac and respiratory status of the patient. - a.
 If both the cardiac and respiratory status of the patient are normal, initiate transport. - b.
 If either the cardiac or respiratory status of the patient is abnormal, proceed as follows: - i.
 If the patient is having severe respiratory distress or shock and has been prescribed an Epinephrine auto-injector, assist the patient in administering the Epinephrine.
 If the patient's auto-injector is not available or expired administer Epinephrine via an auto-injector. - ii.
-If the patient has not been prescribed an Epinephrine auto-injector and is under 33 years of age, administer Epinephrine (ONE DOSE ONLY) via an auto-injector.
+If the patient has not been prescribed an Epinephrine auto-injector, administer Epinephrine (ONE DOSE ONLY) via an auto-injector.